-An exhibition of the Fritz Bauer Institute
+An travelling exhibition of the Fritz Bauer Institute

 The exhibition was redesigned in 2018.